numerica-ideas/community/terraform/auto-scaling-group-on-aws-with-terraform/README.md

 ## Introduction

-In today's digital landscape, building `highly available` and `scalable` infrastructure is crucial for ensuring the `reliability` and `performance` of applications. **Amazon Web Services (AWS)** provides a comprehensive suite of cloud services that enable organizations to build `resilient` and `elastic` environments.
+In today's digital landscape, building `highly available` and `scalable` infrastructures is crucial for ensuring the `reliability` and `performance` of applications. **Amazon Web Services (AWS)** provides a comprehensive suite of cloud services that enable organizations to build `resilient` and `elastic` environments.
 In this article, we will explore how to set up a highly available infrastructure on AWS using **Terraform**, a popular infrastructure-as-code tool.

 ![FeaturedImage](./images/Auto%20Scaling%20Group%20on%20AWS%20with%20Terraform.png)